GoogleCloudPlatform/gke-anthos-holistic-demo/holistic-demo/logging-sinks/README.md

 ## Teardown

-When you are finished with this example you will want to clean up thebigquery data set before tearing down the cluster.
+When you are finished with this example you will want to clean up the bigquery data set before tearing down the cluster.

 ```

-git add teardown.sh
-git commit -m ‘<Description>’
-git push origin master
+make teardown
 ```

 Since Terraform tracks the resources it created it is able to tear them all down.